XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 ###### 2.1.1.2.2. `Flags`

 A set of flags indicating properties or other options associated with this **`MPTokenIssuance`** object.
-The type specific flags proposed  are:
+The type specific flags are:

 | Flag Name           | Flag Value | Description                                                                                                                                                                                                                               |
 |---------------------|------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|